-Name derivation: The initial collection of this plant was near Umtata.
+Name derivation: This plant was first collected near Umtata.
 Duvernoia – named after Johann Georg Duvernoy (1692-1759) a German Botanist and professor of anatomy.
 He wrote the book, “Designatio plantarum circa Tubingensem arcem florentium”.
 The book is about the native flora in Tubingen (university town – south of Stuttgart). adhatodoides – resembles Adhatoda a genus in the same family.
 There are 2 species in the genus Duvernoia in southern Africa.
 The other is Duvernoia aconitfolia.

 Conservation Status: L C. (Least Concern).
 Assessment Date: 2009.

-The Tree is usually small – between 3 and 6m high.
+Description.
+This Tree is usually small – between 3 and 6m high.
 It is often a sturdy, a multi-stemmed, shrub and has a trunk that may reach 26cm in diameter.
 The Bark is brown, rough and fissured.
-Longitudinal, orange Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment) are visible.
+Longitudinal, orange Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment) are visible (photo 576).
 Young branches may be pinkish and flattened at nodes.
 The velvety branchlets are almost square to grooved and brittle.
 They are often glandular.
-New growth is dark blue/green.
+New growth is dark blue/green (photo 976).

-Leaves of this evergreen plant are glossy green above and lighter below.
-The simple leaves are opposite or almost so.
-They are more or less oval to lanceolate or even elliptic.
-Leaves are large, firm to the touch and up to 23 x 15cm.
+This evergreen plant has large, simple Leaves that are glossy green above and lighter below.
+They are opposite or almost so and are more or less oval to lanceolate or even elliptic.
+Leaves are firm to the touch and up to 23 x 15cm.
 The Midrib is prominent on both surfaces – slightly sunken above but both the midrib and lateral veins protrude below and here the smaller veins are raised and visible.
 Veins are best seen against a strong light with a hand lens (Photos 697 and 643).
-The Apex tapers broadly or abruptly.
-The Base tapers, and runs down the petiole forming a small wing, which may curve down and partly surround the upper part of the petiole.
+The Apex nay taper broadly or abruptly.
+Petiole (leaf stalk) is up to about 2cm long.
+The Base tapers and is Decurrent (leaf blades that partly wraps or has wings around the petiole (photo 733).
+Here it may curve down and partly surround the upper part of the petiole.
 The Margin is entire, and may be wavy and rolled under – particularly next to the petiole.
-Petiole (leaf stalk) is up to about 2cm long.

-These impressive Flowers appear in late summer.
+These impressive bisexual, orchid-like Flowers appear in threes in late summer and may be scented.
 They are zygomorphic (irregular flower: when corolla is divisible into 2 equal halves in one plane only).
 Buds are shell like and slightly curved.
-They occur in the axils of upper leaves in closely packed racemes (a simple elongated inflorescence with stalked flowers).
-The orchid-like flowers are in threes.
-The flowers are bisexual, with Stalks up to 8cm long and may be scented.
+Flowers occur in the axils of upper leaves in closely packed racemes (a simple elongated inflorescence with stalked flowers).
+Individual flowers have pedicels (stalk of a single flower) that are up to 8cm long.
 Bracts (much-reduced leaf, particularly the small scale-like leaves in a flower cluster or associated with flowers) are leaf-like and occur between the flowers.
 They are oblanceolate (broader at the apical third than at the middle and tapering towards the base), up to 2cm long and persistent.
 The bell-shaped Calyx has 5 pointed lobes.
 A tube is present and is longer than the attached lobes.
 The Corolla tube ends with a 2-lipped opening with 5 unequal lobes.
 The upper lip has 2 short lobes and appears hooded.
 The lower lip is 3-lobed with the tube that is shorter than the lobes.
 The wider centre lobe is noticeably marked with 5 purple almost parallel lines and dots which appear mainly outside the lines in the throat.
 These dots are also visible on the remaining 2 lower lobes.
 Staminodes (sterile stamens) are absent.
-There are 2 fertile Stamens arise in the mouth of the corolla and extending beyond.
-The Anthers each have 2 thecae (pollen sacs) and the tiny pollen grains are shaped like rugby balls.
+There are 2 fertile exserted (projecting beyond, as stamens from a perianth) Stamens that arise in the mouth of the corolla and extending beyond.
+The Filaments are terete (circular in cross section).
+The Anthers each have 2 parallel thecae (pollen sacs) and the tiny pollen grains are shaped like rugby balls.
 The superior Ovary is densely hairy and has 2 ovules in each Locule.
-The Style has 2 short, equal branches.
+The terete Style runs in rugula (a small fold) and has 2 short, equal branches.
 (Feb-Aug).
-Carpenter bees Pollinate Flowers.
+Carpenter bees pollinate the Flowers.

-Fruit is a club-shaped, hairy Capsule about 3 x 1cm.
+The club-shaped Fruit is a hairy Capsule about 3 x 1cm.
 It is initially green and turns brown when mature.
-It dehisces, rupturing explosively with a loud crack, throwing the seeds some distance (Feb-Oct).
+It dehisces (the method or process of opening a seedpod or an anther), rupturing explosively with a loud crack, throwing the seeds some distance (Feb-Oct).
 Several disc-like Seeds develop, each about 5mm in diameter.
 They contain at least one ridge and have rough projections (photo 250).

 Distribution & Ecology